kapoor08/kapoor08/README.md

 ## Full Stack Developer | Master's in Computer Application Student

-I'm a passionate full stack developer with 2+ years of experience, currently pursuing my Master's in Computer Application while working in the tech industry.
+I'm a passionate full-stack developer with 2+ years of experience.
+I'm pursuing my Master's in Computer Applications while working in the tech industry.
 I enjoy building robust web and mobile applications using modern technologies.

 ## 💼 Professional Experience

-- **Full Stack Developer** at [Netweb Technologies] _(Current)_
+- **Full Stack Developer** at Netweb Technologies _(Current)_
   - Building and maintaining web and mobile applications using React, Next.js, and React Native
   - Implementing backend solutions with Node.js and Express
   - Working with databases and API services, including Supabase and GraphQL